Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Introduction

-where parameter $\lambda$ controls the trade-off between the sparsity and model's goodness of fit.
-Essentially, solving equation \eqref{equ: lasso estimator} is an optimization problem, where many research in operations research and optimization have devoted to.
-For simplicity, we denote the objective function as follows:
+where parameter $\lambda > 0$ controls the trade-off between the sparsity and the model's goodness of fit.
+Here, we exclude $\lambda$ in the notation $F(\beta)$, since we don't consider the selection of $\lambda$ in this paper (which by itself has a large literature).

-In this paper, we don't consider the selection of parameter $\lambda$, which by itself has a large literature; consequently, we don't include $\lambda$ in the notation $F(\beta)$. \textit{Lasso-algorithms} are these algorithms that aim to solve Lasso problems with an objective function as in \eqref{equ: objective function in regular lasso}.
-This paper considers a Lasso-algorithm that has a better provable upper bounds in its convergence rate.
-The convergence rate will be derived in terms of order of computational complexity.
-Because there is no close form solution of the minimizer $\widehat\beta$ (unless subgradient is utilized), most Lasso-algorithms are iterative with an iteration index $k$.
-For an iterative estimator/minimizer, their distance to the optimal estimator/minimizer can be measured by $\epsilon$-precision, whose definition is listed below. \begin{mydef} Suppose $\beta^{(k)}$ is the $k$th iterative estimator in a certain Lasso-algorithm and $\widehat{\beta}$ is the global minimizer that is defined as $\widehat\beta=\arg \min_\beta F(\beta) $.
-Recall that $F(\beta)$ is defined in \eqref{equ: objective function in regular lasso}.
-For any pre-fixed $\epsilon>0$, if we have